 Seriously!
 I mean its the old thing.
 I learned this from a former coach of the Pittsburgh Steelers, Chuck Noll.
 His phrase was ‘whatever it takes!’ and the spiritual nurture of your soul and of your children’s souls are so important that if you have to drive two hours for worship, and for instruction in apostolic truth, then that’s an obvious decision.
 You drive two hours, or move!
 But it has to be a priority in every Christian family to be somewhere where there is true worship, true gospel, true doctrine, for the sake of eternity.”

 Our generation is so blessed.
 In contrast to former generations where access to the word of God was very rare, there are many good Bible translations available to us in the English language today.
 How we thank God for this.
 It is simply a fact of history to say that many have paid the ultimate price (forfeiting their very lives) so that we would have access to the word of God in our native tongue.
 Yet now, because there are so many translations available to us, if the version used from the pulpit is not the same one we have brought to the service it is often difficult to follow a preacher’s sermon.
-Therefore, it may be helpful to know that we mainly use the New American Standard Bible in our services.
+Therefore, it may be helpful to know that we mainly use the English Standard Version in our services.